JakeMoralez/FlectoneWeb/pulse/en/docs/command/translateto/index.md

-# Комманда `/translateto`
+# Command `/translateto`

-Комманда для перевода сообщения с одного языка на другой
+Command to translate a message from one language to another
 ![command translateto](/commandtranslateto.png)

 [//]: # (localization)